oVirt/ovirt-site/source/uncategorized/meetings.html.md

 *   oVirt Node
     -   Tuesday @ 13:00 UTC (may change during DST changes) - always at 9:00am US Eastern.
     -   On IRC: #ovirt on irc.oftc.net
+*   oVirt Infrastructure (Infra)
+    -   Tuesday @ 14:00 UTC (may change during DST changes) - always at 10:00am US Eastern.
+    -   To see in your timezone date -d '2012-07-03 1000 EDT'
+    -   On IRC: #ovirt on irc.oftc.net
 *   oVirt Engine Core
     -   Wednesday (bi-weekly) @ 14:00 UTC (may change during DST changes) - always at 16:00 Israel.
     -   On IRC: #ovirt on irc.oftc.net